 We all know software is eating the world, and that fintech companies are starting to challenge traditional banks in many ways.
 But what is the endgame?
-What will consumer financial products and the ‘banks’ of the future really look like?
+How will consumer financial products and the ‘banks’ of the future look?

-We believe that this future will be largely driven by new breakthroughs in technology and a much higher bar for customer experience, and look something like this:
+We believe that new breakthroughs in technology and a much higher bar for customer experience will drive his future.
+It will look something like this:

 Free & fast

-Using money will be free (or extremely cheap), and much faster than today: essentially a frictionless way to transact, similar to how information is shared on the internet.
+Using money will be free (or cheap), and much quicker than today: essentially a frictionless way to transact, similar to how information is shared on the internet.
 In our view, Bitcoin provides the world with the best existing technology to achieve this outcome.
-This could mean using Bitcoin as a currency in itself, or us an underlying clearing mechanism.
+Bitcoin could serve as a currency in itself, or as an underlying clearing mechanism.

 Decentralised & universal

 Having a phenomenal user experience will not be a nice to have, it will be a critical part of service delivery.
-UI/UX design will become a key part of any financial product’s value proposition.
+UI/UX design will become a major part of any product’s value proposition.

 When will this future of finance arrive?
 Faster than most people think.
 And the Luno team are working hard on making sure that happens.